FCMSStudent/clinical-case-compass/README.md

 bun install
 ```

+If you pull new updates or switch branches later, run `npm install` again to ensure all dependencies are installed.

 ### 3. Set Up Environment Variables

 This project uses Supabase for its backend services.
 You will need to create a Supabase project and obtain your project URL and anon key.